Lurker00/DX200-firmware/README.md

     ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)" < /dev/null 2> /dev/null

-Copy and paste the following command and hit Enter:
+When you have Homebrew installed, copy and paste the following command and hit Enter:

     brew install rkflashtool

-The steps above are taken from a [forum post by Likeimthere](https://www.head-fi.org/threads/791531/page-501#post-13649223).

 ### Prepare DX200 for firmware loading
 1. Turn DX200 off.
 2. Press and hold Pause/Play button.
 3. Connect DX200 to your computer via USB.
-4. In a couple of seconds, release Play/Pause.
+4. In a five to ten seconds, release Play/Pause.

 Now DX200 should be in factory flash mode.
 Then type the following commands (possibly with or in su):